josiah34/terraform-course/remote-state.md

 4. You'll notice that this time after resource creation that no local state file is created.
 Instead it is stored on the S3 bucket that was created.
 5.  ![remote-state](https://github.com/josiah34/terraform-course/assets/25124463/5bcda016-1420-43bb-a207-432bef38e6b0)

+6. We will have to create a DynamoDB table to enable state locking to prevent concurrent writes to the state file.

+7.